-|COS Data Handbook 2.00|
+|COS Data Handbook v.4|

 The COS calibration accuracies are given in Table 1.3 of the COS Instrument Handbook.
 In this section, several factors limiting those accuracies are discussed.4.3.1 Flux AccuracyThe accuracy of the absolute flux calibration of COS spectroscopic data is limited by several factors including:

 • Due to on-board Doppler corrections, a given pixel in ACCUM data will contain data from nearby pixels, which will cause a slight smearing of the fixed pattern noise.

 • Because no PHA filtering is done onboard, FUV ACCUMs include events for all PHA values.
 This has two minor effects.
 First, background counts are included.
 However, since objects observed in ACCUM mode are bright, this should not be a practical issue.
 Second, because the absolute flux calibrations are derived from PHA filtered TIME-TAG data, this can result in small, systematic effects in the flux calibration, but these should be less than a few percent.
 In addition, ACCUM data do not include walk corrections.

 • Both of the COS low resolution gratings are affected by order overlaps.
-For the NUV G230L, wavelengths longer than about 3200Å (which primarily affects the NUVB stripe of CENWAVE 3360), second order light from wavelengths longer than 1600Å can contaminate the result.
-For the second order G230L spectra (stripe NUVC), first order light from wavelengths at twice the observed wavelength can affect the spectra (see, COS ISR 2010-01).
-For the FUV G140L, spectra longward of about 2150Å can be contaminated by an overlapping second order spectrum (see COS ISR 2010-02).
+For the NUV G230L, wavelengths longer than about 3200Å (which primarily affects the NUVB stripe of CENWAVE 3360), second order light from wavelengths longer than 1600 Å can contaminate the result.
+For the second order G230L spectra (stripe NUVC), first order light from wavelengths at twice the observed wavelength can affect the spectra (see COS ISR 2010-01).
+For the FUV G140L, spectra longward of about 2150 Å can be contaminated by an overlapping second order spectrum (see COS ISR 2010-02).
 The exact extent of the contamination depends on the SED of the object being observed.

-• Because the COS optics corrects the HST spherical aberration after light passes through its large aperture, it accepts all of the uncorrected light from the HST Telescope beam.
-Consequently, its image quality is subject to mid-range polishing errors which create broad wings on the PSF (see, COS ISR 2009-01).
+• Because the COS optics corrects the HST spherical aberration after light passes through its large aperture, it accepts all of the uncorrected light from the HST telescope beam.
+Consequently, its image quality is subject to mid-range polishing errors which create broad wings on the PSF (see COS ISR 2009-01).
 Other spectrographs such as STIS can eliminate the effects of these wings by inserting a small aperture into the beam.
 Because COS cannot do that, its spectral purity is affected by the wings.

 • OSM motions, or drifts, can cause the spectrum to shift in the dispersion direction by as much as 2–3 pixels (~1 resolution element for NUV, approximately one-half resolution element for FUV) in the first 20 minutes after an OSM is moved. tagflash wavecals correct for these motions to accuracies ≤0.5 pixel.
 However, it is only possible to correct ACCUM data for the mean OSM motion that occurred during the exposure and, in rare circumstances, this may result in a slight degradation in the spectral resolution of ACCUM data.

 • The accuracy to which the source is centered in the science aperture along the dispersion direction can result in small displacements in the absolute wavelength scale corresponding to the plate-scales of 0.22 arcsec per FUV pixel and 0.25 arcsec per NUV pixel.
-Initial measurements for ACQ/IMAGE centering accuracies are of the order of 0.05 arcsec, and accuracies of other types of COS acquisition can be of the order of 0.1 arcsec or more.
+Measurements for ACQ/IMAGE centering accuracies are of the order of 0.05 arcsec, and accuracies of other types of COS acquisition can be of the order of 0.1 arcsec or more.
 One can calculate the resulting wavelength accuracy using the plate-scale and dispersion given in Table 1.4 and Table 1.1 respectively.